GitHubAssessments/CVE_Assessment_06_2019/README.md

 The Snagit (version 19.1.0.2653)

 The use of Object Linking and Embedding (OLE) streams obfuscate the presence of a malicious file that can be used as a dropper by adversaries.
-The software could possibly weaken default security privileges and changing the Windows Registry.
-Furhter analysis may include the use of Global Unique Identifiers (GUID).
+The software could possibly weaken default security privileges and changing the Windows Registry (Registry_List).
+Furhter analysis may include the use of Global Unique Identifiers (GUID_List).

 References: